Combodo/iTop/readme.txt

 Improved the error reporting when assembling data model XML files (full path and line number of the faulty node) A module can have its own design defined in XML (/itop_design/modules_designs/module_design) and accessed at run time via the class ModuleDesign.
 The images specified in the branding or in module_designs can be given as a fileref or a path relative to the env-production directory
+#1188 Allow to define a new constant or a brand new class as part of a delta that is not in a module
+#1223 Custom lifecycle actions: improved the reporting when an action returns false (class/function/id logged into error.log)+ the framework now considers that no return value is equivalent to 'true'

 5) Module development (PHP API)
 No need for bridge (auto-select) modules to be listed as installed modules in the about box.
 Still, they are listed in the "support information".